ocramz/petsc-hs/README.md

 ## Introduction

-The [PETSc](http://www.mcs.anl.gov/petsc/) architecture provides numerical data-structures and algorithms such as linear and nonlinear equation solvers, time steppers (integrators) for dynamic problems, advanced meshing primitives for the solution of discretized PDEs and an advanced optimization toolkit.
+The [PETSc](http://www.mcs.anl.gov/petsc/) architecture provides numerical data-structures and algorithms such as linear and nonlinear equation solvers and extensive preconditioning facilities, time steppers (integrators) for dynamic problems, advanced meshing primitives for the solution of discretized PDEs and an advanced optimization toolkit.
 It is based on MPI, to support distributed storage and computations.

+This Haskell library wraps many of the C functions while adding type safety and compositionality.
+As a result, programs are much shorter, therefore easier to interpret, debug, study and improve.

 ## Vision

 The grand aim of this library is to bring together functional programming and high-performance numerical computing, and in particular the guarantees provided by the former into the practice of the latter.

-It is your humble author's opinion that dynamic languages do not completely address the needs of scientific programming: ease of design, of verification and of collaboration.
-Functional composition of sub-programs and rich, static types are the missing link between programmer efficiency and program expressiveness.
+It is your humble author's opinion that many imperative languages do not completely address the needs of scientific programming: ease of design, of verification and of collaboration.
+Functional composition of sub-programs and rich, static types are the missing link between scientific programmer efficiency and program expressiveness.